Lampsilis rafinesqueana: Habitat

-This species’ typical habitat has been described as relatively shallow, fast flowing water with fine to intermediate gravel substratum.
-However, broad-scale habitat use appears to vary for this mussel; and live specimens have been collected from both sand-gravel bars and bedrock fissures.
+The typical habitat of this species has been described as relatively shallow, fast-flowing water with a fine to medium gravel substrate.
+However, its widespread habitat use appears to be variable; and live specimens have been collected from both sand-gravel bars and bedrock crevices.
 For example, habitat use by this mussel in the Spring River and Shoal Creek differs considerably from habitat use in other Kansas rivers.

-In the Spring River where water currents are faster than in many other Kansas waters, the Neosho mucket occurs in high densities in the fast flow, and dominates over other freshwater mussel species; whereas in Shoal Creek and also the Oklahoma portion of the Illinois River, it has been often found in backwater areas out of the strongest currents where it is less dominant than most heterospecifics.
-However, the gravel beds of Shoal Creek and the Spring River are less compacted than in other Kansas streams and the availability of loose substratum to bury in may therefore be important for this mussel even where water currents are slow such as in Shoal Creek.
-Overall, its optimal habitat conditions appear to comprise fast water currents and plentiful loose gravel substratum; whereas low water currents with compact substratum are probably least optimal.
+In the Spring River where water currents are faster than in many other Kansas waters, the Neosho mucket occurs in high densities in the fast flow, and dominates over other freshwater mussel species; whereas in Shoal Creek and also the Oklahoma portion of the Illinois River, it has been often found in backwaters out of the strongest currents where it is less dominant than most heterospecifics.
+However, the gravel beds of Shoal Creek and the Spring River are less compacted than in other Kansas streams, so the availability of loose substratum to burrow in may therefore be important for this mussel even where water currents are slow such as in Shoal Creek.
+Overall, its optimal habitat conditions appear to comprise fast water currents and an abundance of loose gravel substrate; whereas low water currents with compact substratum are probably least optimal.
 The Neosho mucket also appears more adapted to unstable habitats than most other local unionids.

-Additionally, the type of habitat which this mussel frequents appears related to its physical appearance.
-In the Illinois River in Oklahoma, specimens found in silty backwaters have been observed to be large, darkly stained, and with algal growth on their shells.
-Contrastly, individuals found in fast flowing water over rock or gravel were smaller, lighter-coloured and more likely to show the green rays often present in this species’ shell.
+Additionally, the type of habitat which this mussel frequents seems to be related to its physical appearance.
+In the Illinois River in Oklahoma, specimens found in silty backwaters were observed to be large, darkly stained, and with algal growth on their shells.
+In contrast, individuals found in fast-flowing waters over rock or gravel were smaller, lighter in color and more likely to show the green rays often shown on the shell of this species.